Divija, a post-graduate student shares her best tips for dealing with exam stress.

 10) Take care of yourself – Don’t let the exams take over your health.
 Sleep well, eat well and drink plenty of water.

 If the stress gets too much, there are plenty of services offered by the University which can allow you to discuss the problems you are facing.
-Contact our Wellbeing support if you need to talk to someone:
+Contact Student Support Advice if you need to talk to someone: